 In summary, the study shows that 1 in 2 petrol vehicle owners with a vehicle that was purchased in 2022 or earlier say their vehicle’s fuel efficiency/mileage has reduced in the last 9 months.
 Similarly, 29% of owners of petrol vehicles (purchased in 2022 or prior) confirm experiencing unusual levels of wear & tear, or need for repair in the last 9 months with regards to engine, fuel line, tank, carburettor, etc.

 Whether the new E20 standard will fully address the issues facing owners of older petrol vehicle owners remains to be seen.
-In the interim, there is need for policy planners to relook on the ethanol policy as fuel efficiency must be a priority along with environmental concerns as they are interlinked.
+In the interim, there is a need for policy planners to relook at the ethanol policy as fuel efficiency must be a priority along with environmental concerns as they are interlinked.
 Also, the fact that more than one-fourth of those surveyed have experienced more than usual wear and tear of their vehicle or need for repair shows that many vehicles will become un-road worthy sooner than 15-year life fixed by the government for petrol vehicles.

 Survey Demographics

-The survey received over 50,000 responses from owners of petrol vehicle (2022 or prior models) and located across 301 districts of India.
+The survey received over 50,000 responses from owners of petrol vehicles (2022 or prior models) located across 301 districts of India.
 69% respondents were men while 31% respondents were women.
 45% of respondents were from tier 1, 29% from tier 2 and 26% respondents were from tier 3, 4 & 5 districts.
 The survey was conducted via LocalCircles platform, and all participants were validated citizens who had to be registered with LocalCircles to participate in this survey.

 About LocalCircles